• Alzheimer’s & dementia

 How a person’s memory changes as they enter the last stage of dementia can be a sign confirming the disease’s progression.

 Questions about emotional periods in the past may be difficult to manage.
-They may not recall the passing of a loved one or insist on going on home when they are home.
-This phase of the end-stage of dementia and when the brain cannot retain new learning.
+They may not recall the passing of a loved one or insist on going home when they are home.
+This phase of the end-stage of dementia is when the brain cannot retain new learning.

-It is important to remember if you are a caregiver that inconsistent progression and times of lucidity are common, though these times will decrease as the disease progresses.
+It is important to remember that inconsistent progression and lucidity are standard if you are a caregiver, though these times will decrease as the disease progresses.

 #2: Language Difficulties